PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/EggHatcher.md

 ### Instructions

 1. Cursor must be on Picnic when opening the menu.

    <img src="images/EggHatcher.png">

 2. Fly to Zero Gate.
 3. Start the program in the Change Grip menu.

 ## Options

+If [**Tolerate System Update Menu (fast)**](/Wiki/Programs/NintendoSwitch/FrameworkSettings.md#tolerate-system-update-menu-fast) is selected, this program will try to bypass the system update window on game entry.

 **Boxes to Hatch:** Select number of boxes to hatch.
 The optimal ratio of sandwich to box depends on the parent's compatibility and Egg Power level used.